James W. Pennebaker: Education and career

+In addition to his academic appointments, Pennebaker has held leadership roles in university-wide initiatives, including serving as Executive Director of Project 2021 (2016–2018), an effort to redesign undergraduate education at the University of Texas at Austin.

 Research

 Over the course of his career, Pennebaker has studied the nature of physical symptoms, health consequences of secrets, expressive writing, and natural language, and has received grants from the National Science Foundation, the National Institutes of Health, the Templeton Foundation, the U.S. Army Research Institute, and other federal agencies for studies in language, emotion, and social dynamics.

+Expressive writing and health

 A pioneer of writing therapy, he has researched the link between language and recovering from trauma and been "recognized by the American Psychological Association as one of the top researchers on trauma, disclosure, and health."

+His experimental work demonstrated that structured writing about emotional experiences can lead to improvements in immune function, reduced health care use, and enhanced psychological well-being, helping to establish expressive writing as a widely used intervention in both clinical and non-clinical settings.

+Language, personality, and social behavior

 In particular, he finds a person's use of "low-level words", such as pronouns and articles, predictive of recovery as well as indicative of sex, age, and personality traits: "Virtually no one in psychology has realized that low-level words can give clues to large-scale behaviors."

+His research showed that these function words can reliably signal psychological states, social status, and interpersonal dynamics.
+This work has influenced research in personality psychology, communication, political psychology and computational linguistics.

+Linguistic Inquiry and Word Count (LIWC)

-In the mid-1990s, he and colleagues developed the Linguistic Inquiry and Word Count (LIWC; pronounced "Luke"), a computerized text analysis program that outputs the percentage of words in a given text that fall into one or more of over 80 linguistic (e.g., first-person singular pronouns, conjunctions), psychological (e.g., anger, achievement), and topical (e.g., leisure, money) categories.
-It builds on previous research linking language patterns with mental states and traits but is more efficient and objective than hand coding methods.
-Pennebaker and his collaborators have used LIWC to analyze the language of Al Qaeda leaders and of political candidates, particularly in the 2008 United States presidential election.
-The use of LIWC is widespread, particularly in the social-behavioral and computer sciences.
-It is commonly used to examine group and individual differences in communication and writing, the influence of context on language use, social dynamics in close relationships, and language patterns associated with deception and insider threats.
-Pennebaker blogs with associates on what text analysis reveals about political leaders at Wordwatchers: Tracking the language of public figures, and Pennebaker Conglomerates, Inc. offers free LIWC-based text analysis tools online, including a language style matching calculator and a language-based application of the Thematic Apperception Test.
+In the early-1990s, he and colleagues developed the Linguistic Inquiry and Word Count (LIWC; pronounced "Luke"), a computerized text analysis program that outputs the percentage of words in a given text that fall into one or more of over 80 linguistic (e.g., first-person singular pronouns, conjunctions), psychological (e.g., anger, achievement), and topical (e.g., leisure, money) categories.

-In January 2017, Pennebaker was one of the speakers in the Linguistic Society of America's inaugural Public Lectures on Language series.
+LIWC represented a major methodological innovation by enabling large-scale, automated, and objective analysis of language, replacing earlier hand-coding approaches.
+It has since become one of the most widely used tools for psychological text analysis in the social and computer sciences.

+LIWC has been applied in domains including political communication, mental health assessment, organizational behavior, deception detection, and large-scale analysis of digital communication such as social media.

+Later versions of LIWC expanded its dictionaries and analytical capabilities and have been integrated into research involving artificial intelligence and natural language processing, contributing to the development of computational social science.